lucidrains/st-moe-pytorch/README.md

 # the total auxiliary loss will need to be summed and then added to the main loss

-# the other two losses are the breakdown, weighed by the coefficients
+# the other two losses are the unweighted breakdown for logging purposes
 ```

 ## Todo